PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 `~plasmapy.tests.helper.runners.method_test_runner`
 performs these checks for class methods.

-..
-Occasionally tests will be needed to make sure that a function will return the same value for different arguments (e.g., due to symmetry properties).

 Suppose that we want to check that a function that doubles its argument is working correctly.
 We may use `~plasmapy.tests.helper.function_test_runner` to do this.